gsa-oes/office-of-evaluation-sciences/_library/14_Bertrand_2010.md

 example loans, not suggesting a particular use for the loan, or including a photo of an attractive woman increases loan demand by about as much as a 25% reduction in the interest rate.
-The evidence also suggests that advertising content persuades by appealing ìperipherallyî to intuition rather than reason.
+The evidence also suggests that advertising content persuades by appealing ‚Äúperipherally‚Äù to intuition rather than reason.
 Although the advertising content effects point to an important role for persuasion and related psychology, our deadline results do not support the psychological prediction that shorter deadlines may help overcome time-management problems; instead,